-Or, add yourself or a collaborator to the comment using the “plus sign” and an email address.
+Or, add yourself or a collaborator to the comment using the plus sign and an email address.

 You will receive a notification email and a link directly to the comment.

 Once the comments are no longer needed, resolve them.

 If you change your mind about a comment you’ve left, delete it.

 Or, if you want to direct someone’s attention to your comment, you can send them a link directly to that part of the spreadsheet.

 You can restore your spreadsheet to that version, if you’d like, but be careful: you don’t want to lose your work!

-Finally, while it’s useful to digitally share and collaborate in your spreadsheet, a collaborator may prefer to view your datain another format, such as a PDF or Microsoft Excel file.
+Finally, while it’s useful to digitally share and collaborate in your spreadsheet, a collaborator may prefer to view your data in another format.

 Download your spreadsheet as an Excel file...